davidscheutz/SwiftDependencyContainer/README.md

 ![SwiftPM Compatible](https://img.shields.io/badge/SwiftPM-Compatible-brightgreen.svg)
 ![License](https://img.shields.io/badge/license-MIT-green)

-# Introduction
+# Code Generation powered Dependency Container

-`SwiftDependencyContainer` is a lightweight **Code Generation powered Dependency Container**.
+`SwiftDependencyContainer` is a lightweight Dependency Container leveraging code generation to make setting up and managing dependencies easier than ever.

-Instead of reinventing the wheel it uses latest technologies and tools to simplify the use of well established best practices to manage dependencies.

 ## Features

-#### - Life Cycle
+#### - Life Cycles

-The `DependencyContainer` retains every registered instance after it's resolved for the first time, and is being reuse throughout the container's' lifetime.
-Singletons can be registered as eager, which means they will be immediately resolved when you call the `bootstrap` method.
+Objects registered as `Singleton` are retained throughout the container's' lifetime, once resolved.
+Marked as eager will create the instance immediately, when the `bootstrap` method is called.
+Objects registered as `Factory` will return a new instance every time it's being resolved.

 #### - Auto-wiring

-Required dependencies to instantiate an object using constructor injection can be auto-wired, assuming they are also registered in the container.
+Required dependencies to instantiate an object using constructor injection can be auto-wired, assuming they are registered in the container.

 #### - Type forwarding